Professor, Chair of Information Security & Cryptography

 For what it's worth: I have been featured as the leading German researcher under the age of 40 by the German edition of the Financial Times in 2010, and repeatedly ranked amongst the 30 most important IT people in Germany since 2010 by the Computerwoche newspaper.
 I was recently named one if Germany's "Digital Minds" by the German Computer Science Foundation and by Germany's minister of research and education.

-StudentsI'm lucky to have the chance to work with a group of outstanding graduate students and Postdocs: Muhammad Rizwan Asghar, Fabian Bendun, Pascal Berrang, Sven Bugiel, Erik Derr, Sebastian Gerling, Praveen Manoharan, Sebastian Meiser, Esfandiar Mohammadi, Stefan Nuernberger, Ivan Pryvalov, Malte Skoruppa, Milivoj Simeonovski, and Philipp von Styp-Rekowsky.
+StudentsI'm lucky to have the chance to work with a group of outstanding graduate students, postdocs, and senior researchers: Muhammad Rizwan Asghar, Fabian Bendun, Pascal Berrang, Sven Bugiel, Erik Derr, Praveen Manoharan, Ninja Marnau, Sebastian Meiser, Esfandiar Mohammadi, Stefan Nuernberger, Ivan Pryvalov, Oliver Schranz, Malte Skoruppa, Milivoj Simeonovski, and Philipp von Styp-Rekowsky.

 Students I've graduated: